sadjow/phoenix-devenv-template/docs/CI_SETUP.md

 ### For Projects Using This Template

-- **Weekly devenv dependency updates** (`update-deps.yml`) - Automatically creates PRs for outdated devenv dependencies.
-This workflow is useful for any project using devenv to keep dependencies up-to-date.
+- **Weekly devenv updates** (`update-devenv.yml`) - Automatically creates PRs to update the devenv lock file.
+This workflow is useful for any project using devenv to keep the development environment up-to-date.
 - **Auto-merge** - Dependency update PRs are automatically merged if CI passes
 - **Fast CI builds** - Uses Cachix binary cache to avoid compilation